 Assuming Mr. Smith is not subject to any other pre-tax deductions, he should be upset to see that he will bear an extra IIT of about RMB 41,000/year from 2022, which means a 7.58 percent cut to his net salary (see calculation above).

 Mr. William is a senior executive of a tech company in Beijing.
-He rents an apartment for RMB 10,000 a month, pays international school tuition of RMB 200,000 a year for his two kids, and spends about RMB 10,000 on business trips every year on average.
+He rents an apartment for RMB 10,000 a month, pays international school tuition of RMB 200,000 a year for his two kids, and receives a business travel allowance of RMB 10,000 every year.
 In 2021, Mr. William was able to fully deduct the three fringe benefits from his taxable income.

 However, starting from 2022, with the cancellation of foreign tax residents’ tax-free fringe benefits, Mr. William, who is a China tax resident and whose parents are both in their 60s, choose to deduct a fixed amount of his rent, children’s education expenses, and expenses for supporting the elderly before tax.